-At June 30, 2014, we had approximately \$18.5 million available for future investment.
-The \$18.5 million represents cash and Revolver availability totaling approximately \$39.0 million less the following near-term commitments: current maturities of long-term debt of \$3.5 million; accounts payable and accrued liabilities totaling \$3.0 million; the remaining commitment of approximately \$6.8 million in additional capital improvements in connection with the Portland Terminal Facility; and approximately \$7.2 million of additional funding of the financing note receivable.
+At September 30, 2014, we had approximately \$23.0 million available for future investment.
+The \$23.0 million represents cash and Regions Revolver availability totaling approximately \$35.5 million less the following near-term commitments: current maturities of long-term debt of \$3.5 million; accounts payable and accrued liabilities totaling \$3.3 million; and the remaining commitment of approximately \$5.6 million in additional capital improvements in connection with the Portland Terminal Facility.
+On October 1, 2014 we received approximately \$10.7 million in proceeds related to the sale of VantaCore, as discussed Note 17 in the Notes to the Consolidated Financial Statements included in this report.
 There are opportunities that are in preliminary stages of review, and consummation of any of these opportunities depends on a number of factors beyond our control.
 There can be no assurance that any of these acquisition opportunities will result in consummated transactions.
 As part of our disciplined investment philosophy, we plan to use a moderate level of leverage, approximately 25 percent to 50 percent of assets.
-We may invest in assets subject to greater leverage, but which we would expect to be non-recourse to us.
+We may invest in assets subject to greater leverage, but which we would expect to be non-recourse to us